JasherIO/jasher.io/src/data/blog/2018-11-15-this-year-in-rocket-league-2018.md

 * [The Colosseum](https://www.reddit.com/r/RocketLeague/comments/98d9oh/rewind_gaming_presents_the_colosseum_5760_prize/)
 * Renegade Cup

-Smaller professional organizers and community organizers have transitioned from a weekly to a monthly event system.
+Community organizers have transitioned from a weekly to a monthly event system.

 Monthly events
 * Ting Open